Yan Shigu: Biography

-After years of struggle, Yan was then demoted, but was subsequently ordered to revise the Five Classics in the library.
-He wrote commentaries on several Chinese classic texts such as the Shiji and Hanshu.
-According to New Book of Tang, he died on the road during an expedition to Goguryeo in 645.
+After years of struggle, Yan was then demoted, but was subsequently ordered to revise the Five Classics in the imperial library.
+He wrote commentaries on several Chinese classic texts such as the Shiji and the Book of Han.
+According to the New Book of Tang, he died on the road during an expedition to Goguryeo in 645.

 Ancestors and descendants

 Yan Zhitui's father was Yan Xie (颜协; 498 - 539).
 Yan Xie's father was Yan Jianyuan.